Canning

 1/4 cup lemon juice

-2 cups granulated sugar (You can add more if you prefer, but I like a tart syrup.)
+2 cups granulated sugar (You can add more sugar if you prefer - up to four cups sugar total.
+I like a tart syrup so I only use two cups sugar.)

 Measure sugar in large bowl and set aside.